nswerner/handmade/NOTES.md

 NEEDS WORK:

--COMPLETE- Product Index CSS: Hovering over a parent li gives the child image a drop shadow -COMPLETE- Long email addresses push up against DD border -COMPLETE- Product Index Divs (.item-box) need to actually link to product show page -COMPLETE- Navigating to ProductShow component from my ProductIndex breaks -COMPLETE- After changing the shape of my state, from time to time, navigating to the / will throw errors
+-CLOSED- Product Index CSS: Hovering over a parent li gives the child image a drop shadow -CLOSED- Long email addresses push up against DD border -CLOSED- Product Index Divs (.item-box) need to actually link to product show page -CLOSED- Navigating to ProductShow component from my ProductIndex breaks -CLOSED- After changing the shape of my state, from time to time, navigating to the / will throw errors
     - when at a product show page and navigating back to root
     - may have fixed it with a Protected Route
     - seems okay but needs more testing
-    - errors are back after working on the product show page -ANSWER- What I declared the key in jbuilder was different among index and show -COMPLETE- ProductShow: next and previous buttons over image in certain conditions -COMPLETE- ProductShow: Can't get li opacity to stay at 1 on selected -COMPLETE (HACKY)- Modal isn't perfectly centered, it's slightly to the right
+    - errors are back after working on the product show page -ANSWER- What I declared the key in jbuilder was different among index and show -CLOSED- ProductShow: next and previous buttons over image in certain conditions -CLOSED- ProductShow: Can't get li opacity to stay at 1 on selected -CLOSED (HACKY)- Modal isn't perfectly centered, it's slightly to the right
     - I am using multiple divs, one at top: 50%, left: 50%; and the inner with an odd translation of ~(-11%, -7%);
     - .or class is translated something like %1000;
--COMPLETE- Need to properly create horizontal lines that span 100vw
+-CLOSED- Need to properly create horizontal lines that span 100vw
-    - IDEA: create thin block element + border that has an id selector and goes 100%vw -COMPLETE- Coffee dictionary has a duplicate picture in the seed file
+    - IDEA: create thin block element + border that has an id selector and goes 100%vw -CLOSED- Coffee dictionary has a duplicate picture in the seed file
-    - changed seed file, will need to reseed to make change -COMPLETE(90%)- (COULD USE BETTER DESCRIPTIONS) SPEND MORE TIME IN SEED DATA
+    - changed seed file, will need to reseed to make change -CLOSED(90%)- (COULD USE BETTER DESCRIPTIONS) SPEND MORE TIME IN SEED DATA
     - REMOVE UNPROFESSIONAL/BAD PICTURES (or at least make them the second picture)
     - ADD MORE PICTURES
-    - CHANGE DADS HAMMER, FAVORITE WATERWAYS DEFAULT -COMPLETE- PUT APP ON CUSTOM DOMAIN
+    - CHANGE DADS HAMMER, FAVORITE WATERWAYS DEFAULT -CLOSED- PUT APP ON CUSTOM DOMAIN
--COMPLETE- ProductShow CompDidUpdate throws an error when trying to setState of SelectedPicture to 0, even on a promise of the new data coming back
+-CLOSED- ProductShow CompDidUpdate throws an error when trying to setState of SelectedPicture to 0, even on a promise of the new data coming back
     - error claims to try render an object
--COMPLETE- User photos
+-CLOSED- User photos
-    -pass on this for now, come back to it as a bonus feature -COMPLETE- !important - rendering preview of multiple files
+    -pass on this for now, come back to it as a bonus feature -CLOSED- !important - rendering preview of multiple files
     - suspect I'm having an issue in my container but I'm not sure how to pass that information forward.
     -ANSWER- javascript.push returns the length of the array.
 Memoize the result and setState to the result.
--HACKY COMPLETE- Updating Product Listings throws a 500 server error
+-HACKY CLOSED- Updating Product Listings throws a 500 server error
     - The problem came from data type issues:
         - On #create, the files appended to the form were file datatypes
         - On #update, the fetchProduct request returned stringified urls which were throwing errors.
-    - ANSWER - Duplicate product params and filter out the strings from product_pictures -COMPLETE- Managers Products is not properly filtering for merchant id === current user id
+    - ANSWER - Duplicate product params and filter out the strings from product_pictures -CLOSED- Managers Products is not properly filtering for merchant id === current user id
     - did not have access to this.props.currentUser.id inside my function?
-    - after I filtered, I did not refactor later code to use the filtered version -COMPLETE- Force price have 2 decimal places
+    - after I filtered, I did not refactor later code to use the filtered version -CLOSED- Force price have 2 decimal places
-    -USED .toFixed(2); right in the display component -COMPLETE- Add lorem ipsum or even better, static information, to product show page -COMPLETE- Need to handle AJAX request error in form in the event that theres no photo -COMPLETE- PRODUCTSHOW picture ul is off kilter to the right after heroku push -COMPLETE- subSplash image has Etsy in it still -COMPLETE- Product Index - one tall image throws the row size for every image
+    -USED .toFixed(2); right in the display component -CLOSED- Add lorem ipsum or even better, static information, to product show page -CLOSED- Need to handle AJAX request error in form in the event that theres no photo -CLOSED- PRODUCTSHOW picture ul is off kilter to the right after heroku push -CLOSED- subSplash image has Etsy in it still
+-CLOSED- Product Index - one tall image throws the row size for every image
     - Maybe add div around image itself, make image height auto and the surrounding div 11vw with overflow hidden
     - Not sure that works well because it makes the wider images go out of the picture
-    - May need logic to decide if image is tall or wide or let users set thumbnail images on listing -COMPLETE- App looks slightly shifted to the right -COMPLETE- Remove Lorem Ipsum on the Product Show Overview Page -COMPLETE- Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
+    - May need logic to decide if image is tall or wide or let users set thumbnail images on listing -CLOSED- App looks slightly shifted to the right -CLOSED- Remove Lorem Ipsum on the Product Show Overview Page -CLOSED- Back end for cart is extensive, may need to refactor and will certainly need to include error handling.
 Since the cart show view is so extensive, I don't know that I need all the methods in the CartItemController.
     - WILL NEED: CREATE (adds an item to a cart), UPDATE (to change item quantity), DELETE (removes item from a cart) but unsure about show and index since an ajax request to cart will fetch all the data needed to display the cart
--COMPLETE- Margin in the Shop Manager Index Items only affects the first line of the header text -COMPLETE- Shop Manager Cards - The entire card should be a clickable link to the product show page -COMPLETE- Red Asterisk to denote required fields -COMPLETE- USERS CONTROLLER - SHOW IS BREAKING PRODUCTS PAGE
+-CLOSED- Margin in the Shop Manager Index Items only affects the first line of the header text -CLOSED- Shop Manager Cards - The entire card should be a clickable link to the product show page -CLOSED- Red Asterisk to denote required fields -CLOSED- USERS CONTROLLER - SHOW IS BREAKING PRODUCTS PAGE
-    -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT -COMPLETE- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST -COMPLETE- Editing a Review does not remove the review from this.reviews, and thus renders underneath the form -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
+    -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT -CLOSED- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST -CLOSED- Editing a Review does not remove the review from this.reviews, and thus renders underneath the form -CLOSED- Quantity bug in cart
+-CLOSED- Add first name/ last name to the User model and profile dropdown -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
 DEVELOP FULLSIZE PICTURE MODAL ?
 -OPEN- ProductShow component will need revisiting after Review/Shopping Cart components are created